-In the person of the Antichrist resides the culmination of a whole spiritual trajectory of fallen humanity.
+In the person of the Antichrist resides the culmination of a whole spiritual trajectory of fallen humanity and its rebellion against God.
 He is the ultimate manifestation of mankind’s desire to live without God.
 This desire is not strictly atheistic, that is, a complete and total rejection of the idea of God.
 The spirit of antichrist has long been at work in the world.
-The spirit of antichrist is coming and yet is already at work in the world (cf. 1 John 4:3).
+It is both coming and yet currently at work in the world (cf. 1 John 4:3).

 Antichrist is the concentrated corporate desire of humanity to replace the God-Man, Jesus Christ.
 St. John Maximovich says, Antichrist is a man who desires to be in place of Christ, to occupy His place and possess what Christ should possess.
 He desires to possess the attraction of Christ and authority over the whole world.

-Antichrist is nice.
-He will personify humanity’s deep desire for a goodness, a niceness, devoid of God.
-This “goodness” that excludes God will be seemingly achieved in Antichrist.
+But, Antichrist is a nice guy.
+He will personify humanity’s deep desire for goodness – a niceness – devoid of God.
+This “goodness” that excludes God will seemingly be achieved in Antichrist.
+He will be tolerant and offer equality (at least in the beginning).
 St. Ephraim the Syrian describes the nice coming of the Antichrist, The most despicable one will come as a robber, in a manner such as to deceive all: he will come as one humble, meek, a hater (as he will say of himself) of unrighteousness, despising idols, giving preference to piety, constant, gracious to all … But together with all this he will work signs and miracles and dreadful spectacles with great authority; and he will use sly means to please all, so that the people will quickly fall in love with him.
 He will not accept bribes, speak with anger, show a gloomy countenance, but with a decorous exterior he will take to deceiving the world, until he has become king (On the Antichrist).

 St. John Maximovich elaborates, He will be very intelligent and endowed with skill in handling people.
 He will be fascinating and kind.
 Fascinating, intelligent, kind, he will be merciful — he will act with mercy and goodness; but not for the sake of mercy and goodness, but for the strengthening of his own authority.
 When he will have strengthened it to the point where the whole world acknowledges him, then he will reveal his face.